phe-lab/gpuller/README.md

-# gitpuller
+# gPuller

-Git Puller is a tool to clone repositories from multiple providers
+`gPuller` is a tool to clone repositories from multiple providers